 Behind the Connections

-Grown ConNECTed is currently coming out of the Sustainable Food Programs at UConn CAHNR Extension.
-We work with Farmers throughout the region to inform our work and provide support for consumers and Farmers.
-The hope is that this project will help make local food more visible, and more convenient for the people of the "Quiet Corner" so that the can get a full taste of local flavor on their plates.
+Grown ConNECTed is coordinated by UConn Extension.
+We strive to work with food-producing farmers across the region to guide our work.
+Our hope is that this project will help make local food more visible, easier to find, and more convenient for residents of the "Quiet Corner" so that they can get a full taste of local flavor on their plates.
+So get ConNECTed, and Find Your Farm!

 UConn Extension Educator, Sustainable Food Systems